MeyerFabian/fiber/README.md

 2. Download and install VTK from http://www.vtk.org/download/ using CMake and Visual Studio 2013.

     2.1 Check the box VTK_Group_Qt to use Qt with VTK

+    2.2 Make sure to check the version (4 or 5) in the drop-down menu of Cmake.

     2.1.1 If you run into errors linking with Microsoft Devolpment Kit uncheck the DirectX directory in CMake.